carta/exscalabur/README.md

 ### In-Code Map
 Alternatively, this **schema** may be provided in-code as a `Map[String, YamlEntry]`.
 The Map's keys are the `KEYNAME`s.
-`YamlEntry` is a provided case class representing the above YAML structure.
+`import com.carta.yaml.YamlEntry` is a provided case class representing the above YAML structure.

-`YamlEntry` can be imported using: `import com.carta.yaml.YamlEntry`

 ## Data Substitution